Would you be surprised to learn yoyo diets are a pillar of the weight loss industry?

 Combine these factors with social media and perfectly airbrushed bodies, it’s no wonder we feel inadequate compared to our genetically superior counterparts but also have completely unrealistic expectations about how we should look, eat and once we are aware, how to lose the weight we have gained.

 Noticeably, we cannot impact our genetics or DNA but we can manipulate heritable traits from our upbringing and our environment in order to break the cycle of yoyo dieting to encourage slow and sustainable weight loss.
 Getting to the root cause or trigger for the follow on actions (overeating/overconsumption) will allow us to switch from a reactive to a proactive strategy when dealing with our weight loss journey.

 If you’re someone with a complex metabolic condition or eating disorder, this is where you should stop reading and engage someone with the appropriate qualifications.
 For most of us, however this is the simple reason for our weight gain.

 We’ve discussed westernised culture and refined/processed diets.
 Let’s speak about convenience and technology, since it is far easier to sit in the comfort of our own home and have meals brought to our door than it is to shop and source food.

-In previous generations this ease and convenience simply wasn’t available.
-We are also in an age where we are making more complex decisions in a given day than ever before.
-Combine the decision making or cognitive fatigue with our inherent ability to shortcut or optimise processes it’s no wonder we revert to the easy option of home delivery, restaurants and takeaway meals.
+In previous generations, this ease and convenience simply weren’t available.
+We are also in an age where we are making more complex decisions on a given day than ever before.
+Combining the decision-making or cognitive fatigue with our inherent ability to shortcut or optimise processes it’s no wonder we revert to the easy option of home delivery, restaurants and takeaway meals.

 Environmental factors can also include your family or social groups.
 If you hang around with people who value convenience over health it may come as no surprise when you start adopting these poor behaviours yourself.

-Instead of fighting technology, we can leverage it to gain the momentum on our weight loss journey.
+Instead of fighting technology, we can leverage it to gain momentum on our weight loss journey.